-- Place chordates (and vertebrates!) on a phylogenetic tree
+- Place and identify chordates (including vertebrates) on a phylogenetic tree within the domain Eukarya

 - Identify and describe key adaptations of chordates (notochord, dorsal hollow nerve cord, pharyngeal slits, and post-anal tail)

 - Identify and use key adaptations to differentiate between vertebrate groups, including, including Fishes (bony and cartilaginous), Amphibians, and Amniotes (reptiles, birds, and mammals)

 - Explain how adaptations in tetrapods facilitated colonization of land and how adaptations in early amniotes facilitated colonization of drier land habitats

 - Organize the appearance and/or flourishing of major vertebrate groups in chronological order in geologic time, including Fishes, Amphibians, and Amniotes (reptiles, birds, and mammals)

 Chordates, or animals with a notochord, form a clade within the Deuterostomes.
 Deuterostomes are triploblastic animals where the anus (as opposed to the mouth) is the first part of the digestive tract to develop during embryogenesis.
 Deuterostomes include two only two phyla: Chordates and Echinoderms, including starfish, sea urchins, sand dollars, etc. (You can review information on Deuterostomes in the discussion of Invertebrates.)

 The information below is adapted from OpenStax Biology 2e 29.1, OpenStax Biology 29.3, OpenStax Biology 29.4, , OpenStax Biology 29.6, CK-12 Biology Advanced Concepts 16.7 Vertebrate Evolution – Advanced, CK-12 Biology for High School 12.5 Vertebrate Evolution